 Bangkok’s famous Pad Thai noodle stalls are often the starting point for visitors to Bangkok street food (please go further).
-The basic Pad Thai comes as stir fried egg noodles with beansprouts, egg and other Thai flavourings such as dry shrimp.
-The dish is simple, flavorsome but a little bit boring… for added sour and hot of Thai signature flavours squeeze over lime or sprinkle some chili flakes.
+The basic Pad Thai comes as stir-fried egg noodles with beansprouts, egg and other Thai flavourings such as dry shrimp.
+The dish is simple, flavoursome but a little bit boring… for added sour and hot of Thai signature flavours squeeze over lime or sprinkle some chilli flakes.
 Ground peanuts also give it some added crunch.
 A popular place to find Pad Thai is Khaosan Road (backpacker area) where vendors offer mixed varieties of noodles and toppings.
 Pad Thai is also sold side-by-side with oyster pancakes (Hoi Tod) at many Bangkok street food stalls.

 Mussel Omelette (Hoy Tod, หอยทอด)